 - Phone number

-Essentially, these are your business’s most vital information.
+Essentially, these are your school’s most vital information.
 If someone wants to look you up, they want to know your name, where you’re located, and how they can contact you.

 You’ll likely keep this information up to date on your own website.
 The details may change across platforms.
 Are you using the same business name on LinkedIn and Facebook?